by Aaron Dudley

 It’s difficult to write about a famous horse, because so much has been said already.
 There is so much romanticism, mythology and legend spun around him that attempts at factual reporting are often misinterpreted as understatements.

 Our conception of those who molded history (be they figures of equine significance or standouts in man’s progress through the ages) depends largely upon which history we read or what so-called authority we chose to accept.

 So it is to some degree with the famed and fabled animal Skowronek, Arabian stallion credited with contributing more to the greatness of the modern Arab than any other individual of his breed.
-But, fortunately, Skowronek came onto the scene shortly after the turn of the century and for that reason his career is not so heavily veiled in mythology as many other immortals of the horses world.
+But, fortunately, Skowronek came onto the scene shortly after the turn of the century and for that reason his career is not so heavily veiled in mythology as many other immortals of the horse world.

 Fortunate, too, is the fact that two of his sons are still alive today, a tribute to the great stamina and virility of his bloodline and proof of the magic-like quality with which he passed his much-sought characteristics to his progeny.

 These two great sons of one of the greatest Arabians are Raseyn AHC 597 and Raffles AHC 952, and both are now grazing in green paddocks of the John V. Payne ranch in the hills south of Chino, California.
 Both are well past 20 years of age and sires of an astounding number of champions and are classic examples of Arabian perfection.
 Through these two sons and a few of his daughters the greatness of Skowronek has been preserved for breeders of today.